Was Theodosius a good or bad emperor?

 Theodosius I, the Great, was the last emperor to rule the Roman empire before it split into East and West.
 Made emperor because of his military abilities, he settled the long-standing Gothic problem by allowing the Goths to settle South of the Danube as allies of Rome.

-READ ALSO: What is an absentee father?
+READ ALSO: What is the typical career path of an architect?

 Why did Theodosius split the Roman Empire in half?